 Polytech Marseille presentation

-With its selective recruitment methods, its small numbers of top-notch students, its focus on professionalization, and its strong school culture relayed by students and graduates alike, Polytech is the ideal environment for students with a passion for high technology.
 International students account for more than 17% of the school's enrolment, and international exposure is widely encouraged by mobility abroad to partner universities or during internships.
-The school also benefits from a privileged ecosystem in a region labeled FrenchTech, where the sectors of information and communication technologies, healthcare, energy, microelectronics, aeronautics and services are very dynamic.
+The school benefits from a privileged ecosystem in a region labeled FrenchTech, where the sectors of information and communication technologies, healthcare, energy, microelectronics, aeronautics and services are highly dynamic.
 Many links with local companies can thus be developed to innovate.
-Come and join us!

-Romain Laffont, Director of Polytech Marseille
+Romain Laffont, Director of Polytech Marseille and Vice President, Partnerships with the Socio-Economic World, Aix-Marseille University

-Today, the Polytech network comprises 15 university engineering schools and 5 associate schools; their diplomas are accredited by the Commission des Titres d'Ingénieur.
+Today, the Polytech network comprises 16 university engineering schools and 4 associate schools; their diplomas are accredited by the Commission des Titres d'Ingénieur.

-• The Geipi Polytech competition, the 1st post-baccalaureate competition in terms of the number of candidates;
+- The Geipi Polytech competition, the 1st post-baccalaureate competition in terms of the number of candidates;

-• The PeiP (Parcours des écoles d'ingénieurs Polytech), a joint preparatory cycle for over ten years;
+- The PeiP (Parcours des écoles d'ingénieurs Polytech), a joint preparatory cycle for over ten years;

-• The AVOSTTI program (as part of the IDEFI), which has opened the door to new audiences:
+- The AVOSTTI program (as part of the IDEFI), which has opened the door to new audiences:

-• Reorientation at bac+1 for PACES students, in partnership with health UFRs;
+- Reorientation at bac+1 for PACES students, in partnership with health UFRs;

-• A specific PeiP for STI2D baccalaureate holders, in partnership with IUTs.
+- A specific PeiP for STI2D baccalaureate holders, in partnership with IUTs.

 The Polytech network comprises 15 schools in France:

-• Angers
+- Angers

-• Annecy-Chambéry
+- Annecy-Chambéry

-• Clermont-Ferrand
+- Clermont-Ferrand

-• Grenoble
+- Grenoble

-• Lille
+- Lille

-• Lyon
+- Lyon

-• Marseille
+- Marseille

-• Montpellier
+- Montpellier

-• Nancy
+- Nancy

-• Nantes
+- Nantes

-• Nice-Sophia
+- Nice-Sophia

-• Orléans
+- Orléans

-• Paris-Sud
+- Paris-Sud

-• Paris-Sorbonne
+- Paris-Sorbonne

-• Tours
+- Tours

-The 15 schools of the Polytech network
+The 16 schools in the Polytech network

 Polytech network figures

-• 15 public engineering schools
+16 public engineering schools

-• 5 associate schools
+4 associate schools

-• 3 types of training: students, apprentices, employees
+3 types of training: students, apprentices, employees

-• 17,000 engineering students
+18,000 engineering students

-• 80,000 engineering graduates
+100,000 engineering graduates

-• 1,200 doctoral students
+640 doctoral students

-• 160 associated research laboratories
+162 associated research laboratories

-• 2,000 internships or study stays abroad per year
+2,500 internships or study stays abroad per year

-• +100 specialties
++100 specialties

 The 12 major scientific fields covered by the network

-• Water, environment and landscaping
+- Water, environment and landscaping

-• Electronics and digital systems
+- Electronics and digital systems

-• Energy and process engineering
+- Energy and process engineering

-• Biological and food engineering
+- Biological and food engineering

-• Biomedical engineering, instrumentation
+- Biomedical engineering, instrumentation

-• Civil engineering
+- Civil engineering

-• Industrial engineering
+- Industrial engineering

-• Materials
+- Materials

-• Applied mathematics and modeling
+- Applied mathematics and modeling

-• Mechanics
+- Mechanics

-• Electrical Systems
+- Electrical Systems

 Pathways to excellence at university

 All Polytech engineering programs are accredited by the Commission des Titres d'Ingénieur (CTI), which guarantees the quality of French engineering training.
-They belong to leading universities, are supported by top-level research and are geared towards professionalization, as well as being open to international markets.
+They belong to leading universities, are supported by top-level research and are oriented towards professionalization, as well as being open to international markets.

-Once they have completed their two years of higher education, students in the preparatory cycle of the Polytech schools can enter one of the 15 schools in the network.
+Once they have completed their two years of higher education, students in the preparatory cycle of the Polytech schools can enter one of the 16 schools in the network.

 Mobility between schools is also possible in the engineering cycle, to facilitate the construction of personalized career paths.